SaladTechnologies/comfyui-api/README.md

 - **Dynamic Workflow Endpoints**: Automatically mount new workflow endpoints by adding conforming `.js` or `.ts` files to the `/workflows` directory in your docker image.
 See [below](#generating-new-workflow-endpoints) for more information.
 A [Claude 3.5 Sonnet](https://claude.ai) [prompt](./claude-endpoint-creation-prompt.txt) is included to assist in automating this process.
 - **Bring Your Own Models And Extensions**: Use any model or extension you want by adding them to the normal ComfyUI directories `/opt/ComfyUI/`.
 - **Works Great with SaladCloud**: The server is designed to work well with SaladCloud, and can be used to host ComfyUI on the SaladCloud platform.
 It is likely to work well with other platforms as well.
+- **Single Binary**: The server is distributed as a single binary, and can be run with no dependencies.

 ## Probes